Center for Access & Attainment > About > Partnerships > International Baccalaureate

 Shortly after the release of the consortium's report, the mayor of Chicago announced a major expansion of IB in CPS.
 Chicago already had the largest concentration of IB offerings of any urban school district — now the number of Diploma program schools in Chicago is projected to grow to 22.

 The IB presence in the Chicago area extends beyond CPS.
-Trinity College Preparatory High School in River Forest established an IB program in 1994 and other schools offering the IB include the British School, Hales Franciscan High School and Homewood-Flossmoor High School.
-In 2013, Gordon College Prep, a Chicago Catholic high school, applied for IB candidate school status.
+Trinity College Preparatory High School in River Forest established an IB program in 1994 and other schools offering the IB include the British School, Hales Franciscan High School, Homewood-Flossmoor High School, and DePaul College Prep.

 DePaul attracts and enrolls IB graduates from across the country and internationally.
 However, as a Catholic university with a long-standing commitment to higher education opportunity, particularly for students from first-generation college families in Chicago, it was only natural that DePaul would take a lead in reaching out to IB schools in Chicago.
 What has emerged is a partnership grounded in a decade-long conversation with IB administrators, coordinators, teachers and students.

 It is a partnership that continues to evolve and includes the following core activities:

 IB course recognition policies.
 DePaul faculty conduct an extensive biennial review of IB curricula to update placement and credit policies.
 DePaul's IB policy has a number of features including the recognition of Standard Level (SL) and Theory of Knowledge (TOK) coursework for possible college-level credit as well as a sliding scale (rather than an all-or-nothing) approach where appropriate (as in the case of languages).
 The policies also include recommendations to meet with faculty advisors as needed to determine course placement.